oicr-gsi/queue_use/README.md

 Three metrics are sent to the Prometheus Pushgateway:

-* sgequeue_hvmem: The current requested virtual memory (bytes) used on the given queue
+* queue_use_hvmem: The current requested virtual memory (bytes) used on the given queue
-* sgequeue_maxvmem: The current maximum virtual memory (bytes) used on the given queue
+* queue_use_maxvmem: The current maximum virtual memory (bytes) used on the given queue
-* sgequeue_memtotal: The current maximum virtual memory (bytes) available on the given queue
+* queue_use_memtotal: The current maximum virtual memory (bytes) available on the given queue

 Each has attributes: